gronnerup/Fabric/FabricRestApiDocs/Readme.md

 ## Setup

 1. **Create a New Workspace**: Start by creating a new workspace in Microsoft Fabric and assign it to a Fabric capacity.
-2. **Create a Lakehouse**: In the workspace, create a new Lakehouse where you will store the report.json file and run the notebooks.
-3. **Upload Resources**: Upload the provided `report.json` file to the **Unmanaged Files** section of your Lakehouse.
+2. **Import Notebook Resources**: Import the notebooks from directory into you Fabric workspace.
-4. **Run the Notebooks**: Import the notebooks from directory and run them to extract API documentation data, create the semantic model, and generate the report.
+3. **Run the Notebooks**: Run the notebooks to create a lakehouse, import report.json file, extract API documentation data, create the semantic model, and generate the report.

 ## How to Use